tomakeIT/LW-BenchHub/README.md

 ## Overview

-**LW-BenchHub** is an end-to-end robotics simulation training framework developed by the **Lightwheel team**, specifically designed for training robots in kitchen manipulation and loco-manipulation tasks.
-Built on NVIDIA's **Isaac-Lab Arena**, LW-BenchHub provides a comprehensive platform that seamlessly integrates teleoperation data collection with reinforcement learning training workflows.
+**LW-BenchHub** is an end-to-end robotics simulation benchmark platform developed by the **Lightwheel team**, specifically designed for evaluating robots in kitchen manipulation and loco-manipulation tasks.
+Built on NVIDIA's **Isaac Lab-Arena**, LW-BenchHub provides a comprehensive platform that seamlessly integrates teleoperation data collection with reinforcement learning training workflows.

 ### Key Features